scionproto-contrib/jpan/README.md

 ### ERROR: "TRC NOT FOUND"
 This error occurs when requesting a path with an ISD/AS code that is not known in the network.

+### Response packets cannot get past a local NAT or PROXY
+Solving this requires some additional configuration, see `setOverrideSourceAddress` above.

 ### IllegalThreadStateException
 ```